 It enables the nicotine salt to vaporise at lower temperatures

 It lowers the pH level resulting in a much smoother throat hit

-By raising the acidity of nicotine salt, it delivers a concentration of nicotine to the blood that is comparable to combustible cigarettes, in roughly the same amount of time.
+By raising the acidity of nicotine salt, it delivers a concentration of nicotine to the blood that is comparable to standard cigarettes, in roughly the same amount of time.

 Nicotine salt e-liquid might just be the right thing for you if you can tick yes to any of the below questions: